foster95/journey/README.md

 ## Success page
 On completion of either form, a user is taken to this success page.
 This success page allows the user to know the information has been entered correctly and recorded by the Journey team.
 It features a button to return the user to the main homepage.
 This button has the same styling as the other submit buttons on the class information form and the volunteer form.

+## Footer
+The footer is consistent across every page.
+It has the same colour palette as the header and navbar to ensure cohesian and includes the address for Journey and Journey's social media platforms.
+All of the social links have an ARIA label and open in a new page.